Wireless LAN & LAN, routers, repeaters, powerline ethernet

 The router is at the heart of your home network.
 It acts as a control hub, connecting all devices to each other, and simultaneously to the internet.
 To do this, it needs a connection to the internet.
 DSL and VDSL routers are connected by cable to a network socket installed by your internet service provider.
 LTE routers connect themselves to the internet wirelessly.

 Many providers give you a suitable router when you set up a contract, which has the advantage that the devices are preconfigured.
 However, you don’t need to accept their router.
-From 2016 on, new customers can decide which router they want to use, and existing customers can do so when they renew their contracts.
+From 2016 on, in Germany new customers can decide which router they want to use, and existing customers can do so when they renew their contracts.
 Compare devices at a specialist retailer because many over-the-counter routers are more powerful that the internet provider’s model.

 The faster the data flows through your network, the better.
 Videos, software updates and other large amounts of data can then be transferred in a shorter time.
 Your network’s speed is its data transfer rate, and is specified in megabits per second (Mbit/s).
 Fast LAN sockets can achieve 1,000 Mbit/s, corresponding to a gigabit per second.
 Anyone who connects computers and other devices that consume a lot of data should look for gigabit sockets.